RecklessGame/Skeletal-Animation-Library/README.md

 * Simple way to draw unanimated models (using model.hpp)
 * Simple way to draw skeletal animated model (using skeletal_animation_model.hpp)

+### TODO

-* TODO: draw using newer OpenGL with skinning on GPU instead of CPU (see SkeletalAnimationModel::drawMeshFrame(const MeshType&)
+Draw using newer OpenGL with skinning on GPU instead of CPU (see SkeletalAnimationModel::drawMeshFrame(const MeshType&)

 ###Usage